 All manuscripts are first evaluated on technical aspects such as compliance with the Instructions for Authors, and revisions can be requested.
 Authors must follow the Instructions for Authors strictly, failing which the manuscripts would be rejected without review.
-Accepted manuscripts are then evaluated by the Editor, who can reject them because the work is considered outside the aims and scope or because of its insufficient originality and serious scientific weaknesses.
+The Editor evaluates accepted manuscripts and can reject them because the work is considered outside the aims and scope or because of its insufficient originality and severe scientific weaknesses.
 Next, at least two independent experts review only the manuscript satisfying the minimum criteria.
-Finally, reviewers advise the Editor, who is responsible for the final decision to accept or reject the article.
+Finally, reviewers advise the Editor, who is responsible for accepting or rejecting the article.
 Please note: any Editor's decision is final.